 Leber Congenital Amaurosis (LCA) is an inherited condition that causes poor vision.
 Findings commonly first appear after 2-3 months of age.
-LCA affects both the rods and cones (cells which detect light) of the retina.
+LCA is caused by a defect in the cells that detect light in the retina (rods and cones).

 LCA is usually inherited in an autosomal recessive fashion.
 Both parents carry one copy of a recessive gene.
 If both parents are normal-sighted but carry the recessive gene, there is a 25% chance that each child will have LCA.
 A number of genetic defects have been found that cause LCA - most inherited in a recessive fashion.
 A rare form of dominant inheritance has been reported.

 The most common early symptom is nystagmus (shaking of the eyes), and it is usually evident within the first few months of life.
 As a child gets older, poor vision/tracking, sensitivity to light and poking/rubbing of the eyes with a fist or finger may be noted.
-The ophthalmologist may see sluggish reaction of the pupils, need for glasses, and abnormal appearance of the retina.
+The ophthalmologist may see slow reaction of the pupils, hypermetropia that may require glasses, and abnormal appearance of the retina.
+There may be narrowing of the retinal blood vessels and optic disc may appear more pale than normal.
 Other less common findings include cataract, glaucoma, and cornea problems.

 LCA is usually diagnosed by an ophthalmologist based on history and the physical findings on exam.
 An electroretinogram (ERG) is often utilized to test the function of the rods and cones of the retina and is performed with special equipment.
-Blood tests for genetic changes can sometimes help make the diagnosis as well as identify carriers of the condition.
+Blood tests for genetic changes can sometimes help make the diagnosis in 50% of cases and help advise about the possibility of having some vision.
+It can also identify carriers of the condition among siblings and parents.

-Neurologic, skeletal, muscular, heart, ear, and kidney abnormalities have been reported in association with LCA.
+Most children with LCA are otherwise healthy.
+Neurologic, skeletal, muscular, heart, ear, and kidney abnormalities have been reported in a minority of LCA patients.
+If any of these are suspected, it is investigated in conjunction with the pediatrician.
 Most children with LCA have normal intelligence.

 Currently there is a lot of research being done on LCA.
 Gene replacement therapy has been successful in animal models and in early, small studies in humans.
 However, while very promising, these results are still preliminary, and more studies are underway.